darde/react-native-sidemenu/README.md

 ### Motivation

-When I worked with [ionic framework](https://ionicframework.com/), one of the most cool features in my opinion, was the ionic default templates.
+When I worked with [ionic framework](https://ionicframework.com/), one of the better cool features in my opinion, was the ionic default templates.
 If I wanted to set up a new side menu ionic app, my only work was type `ionic start myApp sidemenu` in a terminal, and _voalla_.
 Unfortunately, until the release of this project, I could not find any complete side menu template for react native, because of this, I decide to do my own template.
 Feel free to collaborate or suggest any changes, I'm sure that many things can be improved.

 ### Get started